-Last week while I was thinking about Josiah, I began to daydream on what he would one day look like, act like and how he would change the world around him.
-Would he have my blue eyes and Daniel’s dark black hair?
+Last week, while I was thinking about Josiah, I began to daydream about what he would one day look or act like and how he would change the world around him.
+Would he have my blue eyes and my husband’s dark black hair?
 Would he love math and go to school to be an engineer like his father or cry at the mere thought of solving a word problem like myself?

-As I started to slip off into “la la land” and think about his future life, I began to doodle his name inside my journal.
+As I started to slip off into “la-la land” and think about his future life, I began to doodle his name inside my journal.
 With each new font and color that I used, I thought long and hard about his name.
-For years I always had my heart set on the name Elijah Scott for a boy and Tenlee Leona for a girl; but if you have read “Our Story” then you are aware that in May 2012, after many failed fertility treatments (due to PCOS and poor egg quality), I heard God speak to my heart and promise me a son.
+For years, I always had my heart set on the name Elijah Scott for a boy and Tenlee Leona for a girl; but if you have read “Our Story,” then you are aware that in May 2012, after many failed fertility treatments (due to PCOS and poor egg quality), I heard God speak to my heart the promise of a son.
 Within that promise, I even heard Him give me a name.
-His name wouldn’t be Elijah or any of the other “second” place names I had on reserve, but instead he would be called Josiah.
+His name wouldn’t be Elijah or any other “second” place names I had on reserve, but instead, he would be called Josiah.

-Josiah was never on my list of names to give my future children, but after researching the meaning and learning it meant “Jehovah healed”, I knew immediately it was significant for my faith in believing I can and will be healed in order to conceive and have God’s promise of a son fulfilled.
+Josiah was never on my list of names to give my future children, but after researching the meaning and learning it meant “Jehovah healed,” I knew immediately it was significant for my faith in believing I can and will be healed to conceive and have God’s promise of a son fulfilled.
 Sometimes, when I think back to that afternoon in May, I am in awe at how God chose my future son’s name with such purpose and significance.
-Right now, the name Josiah keeps me going when I want to quit, and in hope when all hope seems lost; but soon the person Josiah will be tucked away in my arms and evidence that God still fulfills promises and heals barren wombs.
+Right now, the name Josiah keeps me going when I want to quit and when all hope seems lost.
+But I know that in the future when he is no longer tucked away in my heart but also my arms, his name will also be powerful as he will be proof that God fulfills His promises and heals our bodies and wombs.

-So today, in honor of Josiah Day, I am privileged to have Evangeline Colbert, author of one of my favorite devotions, “A Seed of Hope” guest post for me on the significance and power of names.
+In honor of Josiah Day, I am privileged to have Evangeline Colbert, author of, “A Seed of Hope,” guest post for me on the significance and power of names.